Emg826/CS120FinalProjectShimizuGabriel/README.md

+MAY 2, 2017 - EG
+Great news: main.cpp with TEST_1.txt now fully works!
+Woohoo!
+We still have a bit to do, but the project is really coming along!

+Feel free to look over and/or change anything I added.

+I still need to add some interesting statistics to summary function, but otherwise, I think that we are close to being done.
+Just a few more things like writing a better TEST_1.txt and a writing a TEST_2.txt.

+In a bit more detail, wrote main(), changed up some of the toString() output messages, changed driverVector<Driver*> back to driverVector<Driver>, and a few other things.
+Those are the main ones, though, that you might want to look over.

+APRIL 28, 2017 - EG
 WHAT WE STILL NEED TO ADDRESS
 1. Should there be a “cooking process”?
 If so, how should we do it?